Planting Trees to Reduce Health-Related Costs

 Municipalities that are looking for new sources of funding for tree planting may find an unlikely ally in health care companies and employers seeking innovative solutions for lowering health-related costs.
 Conducting further analysis could help cities make decisions about local tree planting scale and locations that would have the greatest impact on health-related benefits and costs. ■

-Howard G. Birnbaum, Principal
+Howard G. Birnbaum, Affiliate

 Erich Trieschman, Senior Analyst